 - 35 hours per week

 This position has expired.

-This is a full time/fixed term opportunity for 30 months
+This is a full time/fixed term role for 24 months

 Knowledge Transfer Partnership

 This project is part of the Knowledge Transfer Partnership (KTP) programme that aims to help businesses to improve their competitiveness and productivity through the better use of knowledge, technology and skills that reside within the UK knowledge base.
 Successful Knowledge Transfer Partnership projects are funded by UK Research and Innovation through Innovate UK and are part of the government’s Industrial Strategy.
 KTP Associates spend around 10% of their time in training and development and are offered the opportunity to gain a Diploma in Management.
-You will be employed by Glasgow Caledonian University, but your role will be based at Safehinge Primera.
+You will be employed by the University but your role will be based at the company.
 Many KTP Associates are offered a permanent role with their company at the end of the KTP project.
 To find out how KTP works and the vital role you will play if you successfully secure a KTP Associate position.
 Please visit: www.ktpws.org.uk

 Glasgow Caledonian University

 Glasgow Caledonian University - the University for the Common Good - is a vibrant, values-led, multi-cultural University with a global outlook, dedicated to delivering social innovation.
 Our organisational strategy is aligned with the United Nation’s Sustainable Development Goals and our globally recognised researchers advise governments, industry and international bodies.
 We’re ranked fifth in the world and first in the UK for promoting gender equality, 69th globally for social impact, and the top modern university in Scotland for research power.
 In 2020-21, we contributed £1.7 billion and more than 14,000 jobs across the globe.